Complex Track Benefits

 Advertiser states whether it will comply with NAD’s recommendation or appeal all or part of the decision to the National Advertising Review Board.
 NAD provides parties with a copy of the final case decision and makes it available to the public through press announcements and publication of the decision in the BBB National Programs Case Reports.

 Filing fees cover some of the administrative costs associated with the advertising review process.
-Filing fee waivers or partial waivers are still available if economic hardship is demonstrated.
-Challenges made by companies and/or competitors shall be filed together with a filing fee.
+Filing fee waivers or partial waivers are available if economic hardship is demonstrated.

 Non-National Partner Filing Fees